Top Resources to Become a Stellar SDR Leader in 2022

 For those who want to get regular updates “from the trenches” delivered right to your inbox, I have something for you too!
 Although not as numerous as webinars or blogs, there are several interesting newsletters you should subscribe to.

-Decoding Sales Development is my own project where I (semi) regularly share my own experience, creative outreach hacks, or proven tactics for cold outreach.
+Decoding Sales Development is my own project where I (semi) regularly share my own experience, creative outreach hacks, or proven tactics for cold outreach and SDR email writing.
 As the name suggests, I am trying to “decode” what it takes to succeed in sales development.

 Practical Prospecting is the Substack newsletter by Jed Mahrle.
 Although the content is gated (available only to paid subscribers), it’s worth every penny, offering first-hand learnings and proven tips from Jed himself.